ucsc/site-status/fire/index.md

 <b>{{ site.time | date: "%l:%M %P, %A, %b %d, %Y" }}</b>

-As of Friday evening, the fire is about a mile north of upper campus.
+As of Saturday morning, the fire is about a mile north of upper campus.
 Cal Fire crews are establishing fire lines to try and slow the spread toward the campus and the city of Santa Cruz.
 Conditions can change quickly, and we continue to monitor the situation closely.

-There are approximately 57,000 acres involved, and we are now at 2% containment.
+There are approximately 63,000 acres involved, and the fire is now at 5% containment, according to [Cal Fire's latest update](https://files.constantcontact.com/13ae4c7f701/4405ecf5-a507-4f29-b307-bf7d79787d98.pdf).

 There is no fire activity on campus or in the City of Santa Cruz, and we hope that all the campus actions have been taken in an abundance of caution.